storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/fusion/page.md

 ---
-title: ORIG-Object Mount Fusion
+title: Object Mount Fusion
+hideTitle: false
-docId: duac8aixa9oPiw4u
+docId: GVT7eXEaMSZCWESj
-weight: 7
+weight: 4
 metadata:
-  title: Object Mount Fusion
+  title: Configuring Object Mount Fusion
+  description:
-  description: Getting started with Object Mount Fusion
+    Details on the use and configuration of Object Mount Fusion for Linux.
+hidden: false
 ---

 ## Overview

 {% callout type="warning"  %}
 Object Mount Fusion is currently in `BETA`.
-Your feedback via our 🌐 [help desk](https://supportdcs.storj.io/hc/en-us/requests/new) will help us improve it.
+Your feedback via our 🌐 [Support Team](https://supportdcs.storj.io/hc/en-us/requests/new) will help us improve it.
 {% /callout %}

-Object Mount Fusion is way to upgrade high-performance attached storage solutions like Amazon Elastic File System (EFS) with the throughput of object storage.
-It is a **cheaper** and **faster** solution compared to using EFS alone.
+**Object Mount Fusion** is way to enhance local, LAN-based, high-performance attached storage solutions like Amazon’s Elastic File System (EFS) with the throughput of object storage.
+It is a **cheaper** and **faster** solution when compared to using EFS alone.

-Object Mount Fusion takes an attached storage filesystem and an initially empty object storage bucket/directory and exposes a single interface for both.
-Object Mount Fusion will migrate files between object storage and local filesystem depending on where they are best for performance/cost.
+Object Mount Fusion takes an attached storage filesystem and an (initially) empty object storage bucket/directory and exposes a single interface for both.
+Object Mount Fusion will migrate files between object storage and local filesystem depending on their best fit for both performance & cost.

-{% callout type="note"  %}
-This feature is available only to Professional and Enterprise Tier customers.
-For licensing, please schedule a 🌐 [discovery call](https://www.storj.io/landing/get-in-touch).
-{% /callout %}

-## How it works
+## How it Works

-Object Mount Fusion combines both into a virtual mount or a FUSE mount.
+Object Mount Fusion combines both the **local** file storage and the **cloud** object storage into a single, virtual mount (a FUSE mount).

 The files on object storage are represented as hidden links from the host filesystem to the object store.

-Unlike other solutions, the object store is a first-class high throughput tier, rather than a slow archival tier.
+Unlike other solutions, Object Mount empowers the cloud-based object store to be used as a first-class, high-throughput tier, rather than a traditional slow archival tier.

-Object Mount Fusion automatically migrates files between the two according to application behaviour on such files.
-New files may be written in either tier, depending on predicted and observed access properties.
+Object Mount Fusion automatically migrates files between the two according to your application behavior and usage.
+New files may be written into either location depending on predicted and observed access properties.

-Object Mount Fusion supports multiple users simultaneously accessing files on multiple nodes by sharing the attached storage and mount location.
+Object Mount Fusion supports multiple users, each simultaneously accessing files on multiple nodes, by combining and sharing the attached storage and mount locations.

 ## Setting up Object Mount Fusion

-Object Mount Fusion is expected to be used within the same high-speed LAN as your object storage.
-For example, if you use AWS S3, Object Mount Fusion should only be set up on EC2 nodes within the same
+Object Mount Fusion should be used within the same high-speed LAN as your object storage.

-[AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) as the bucket to accessed.
+For example, if you use AWS S3, Object Mount Fusion should _only_ be set up on EC2 nodes within the same [AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) as the bucket to to be accessed.

 If you are using an S3-compatible on-premises object storage solution, then Object Mount Fusion should be set up on a computer on the same high-speed local network.

-If you're already set up and using an attached storage system, such as EFS, you may skip ahead to [Mounting a Object Mount Fusion filesystem](#mounting-a-object-mount-fusion-filesystem).
+If you are already set up and using an attached storage system, such as EFS, you may skip ahead to [Mounting a Object Mount Fusion filesystem](#mounting-a-object-mount-fusion-filesystem).

 ### Set up an empty bucket or directory on object storage